hatRiot/zarp/README.md

 - Lin8x :wine_glass:
 - lezno :space_invader:

+#### Goals:
+- Change the format form Python 2.7 to Python 3.6
+- Commentate more on the code
+- Improve the look and feel of the tool
+- Fix any found bugs (if any)

 #### Things that were changed:
 - *The README.md file was updated to look more stylistic*